Realistic3D-MIUN/MUPET/README.md

 ## Before training or testing

+The checkpoints can be found here  https://github.com/yang-song/score_sde_pytorch: "bedroom_ncsnpp_continuous" and "cifar10_ncsnpp_continuous" for LSUN_bedroom and cifar10, respectively

-Before use of checkpoints (found at https://github.com/yang-song/score_sde_pytorch), please run resave_params_ema.py This re-saves pre-trained checkpoints to make them compatible
+Before use of checkpoints, please run resave_params_ema.py This re-saves pre-trained checkpoints to make them compatible

 Datasets will be automatically downloaded into the folders provided, if they are not there already.